The Jewelry Desk

 • What is the difference between 14k and 18k gold hoops?

 14k gold is 58.5% pure gold alloyed with other metals (usually copper, silver, and sometimes nickel); 18k is 75% pure gold.
-18k has a slightly richer yellow color and is gentler on sensitive skin but is softer and dents more easily.
-For everyday hoops that survive daily wear, 14k is the better choice — it holds its shape, resists scratches, and is significantly more affordable.
+18k has a slightly richer yellow color and can be gentler on sensitive skin depending on the alloy, but it is softer and dents more easily.
+For everyday hoops, 14k is usually the practical choice because it balances gold content, durability, and price.
 18k is better reserved for pieces you take on and off carefully.

 • Will 14k gold tarnish or turn my ears green?